This post may contain affiliate links. See my disclosure policy.

 What to Serve with Easy Crack Chicken Casserole

-I highly recommend serving this family favorite with a fresh green salad or yummy roasted veggies like broccoli, asparagus, or zucchini.
+I highly recommend serving this family favorite with a fresh green salad or yummy roasted veggies like broccoli, roasted asparagus, or roasted zucchini.

 Baked crack chicken with golden gooey melted cheese on top in a large oval baking dish.